The United States Naval Academy, Maryland, USA

 Life for a Naval Academy student

-It starts for the 1300 new admissions with a six-week intensive boot camp over the summer.
+For the 1300 new admissions each year, their time starts with a six-week intensive boot camp over the summer.
 They then join the other three grades for the formal schooling at the academy.

 Over the four years, they need to concentrate on their studies, which include military subjects as well as maths, science, engineering and some humanities (everyone graduates with a Bachelor of Science).